shwina/still-magic/_chapters_en/intro.md

 -   FIXME
 ---

--   Research doesn't necessarily mean "academic"
-    -   Most data scientists are doing research
-    -   Act on findings instead of publishing them
+-   Distinguish between:
+    -   Open science: everyone can read it
+    -   Reproducible research: people can re-do the analysis
+    -   Computational competence: get reliable results without late nights and heartbreak
--   Researchers of all kinds need the equivalent of good laboratory skills for computing
+-   Computational competence requires the programming equivalent of good laboratory skills
     -   Because software is just another kind of lab equipment
 -   Goals of this training:
     -   Other people (including our future selves) can re-do analyses